robisim74/qwik-speak/tools/extract.md

 - `keySeparator` Separator of nested keys.
 Default is `'.'`
 - `keyValueSeparator` Key-value separator.
 Default is `'@@'`

 > Note.
-Currently, only `json` files are supported as assets
+Currently, only `json` is supported as format

 #### Running
 ```shell